willymcallister/willymcallister.github.io/_drafts/charge.md

 ## Do we know what charge is?

 Great!
 Now we know why there is electric force.
 It's because objects have charge!
-The obvious next question: What is charge?
+So what is charge?
 Uhh...

 To this day, we have no idea why this rub-the-cat electric force exists, just like we don't know why gravity exists.
 It just does.
-Charge is the story we made up to make us feel like we know what's going on.
-And the whole "acting at a distance" thing never made anyone happy.
+Saying it is caused by charge is the story we made up to make us feel like we know what's going on.
+Whether charge is real or not, using this explanation leads us in the right direction for understanding electrictiy.
+The whole "acting at a distance" thing is so puzzling and never made anyone happy, but it is the best story we have for now.

-Fortunately, we are certain this electric force exists.
+Fortunately, we are certain electric force exists.
 That's for sure.
 And we've come up with a good way to describe how it works in the real world (Coulomb's Law).
 Best of all, we've come up with all sorts of cool things we can do with it.
 That is what electrcial engineers do.
 We make useful stuff because we understand the effects of charge and electric force.
 Electrical engineers can't explain the "why's" any better than physicists or philosoplers, but we are especially good at building things that exploit charge and electric force.

 ## Ben Franklin